mvolkmann/blog/src/ocaml.md

 A module provides a namespace for a collection of related named values that can be types, constants, and functions.
+Their names must begin with an uppercase letter and they use CamelCase by convention.

 Modules provides a way to identify multiple of these that happen to have the same name.
 For example, the `List` and `Array` modules both define the `map` function.